 An empowered family with parent empowerment makes sure the child is loved and cared for, has the financial stability to support the child, and the child’s education is always prioritized.
 Hence, the emphasis on family empowerment.

 A child growing up in such an environment is likely to make the right choices at the right time to lead a successful life.

 The well-being of the family depends to a large extend on these stated factors.

 Love and Care

-The love and care that a child experiences from parent or parents and siblings forms the basis of a strong relationship between them.
+The love and care that a child experiences from a parent or parents and siblings form the basis of a strong relationship between them.

 When a member feels loved in the family, he or she grows up capable of loving others and of accepting love from others.

 If the member knows that the love and care from family are unconditional and non-judgmental, that person will always come back to the family in times of trouble rather than indulge in other ways of overcoming problems.

 Different countries have aids and schemes to help financially challenged parents to bring up their children.
 Because the governing body knows that it is important for the child to have at least the basic amenities growing up.